Human trafficking in Turkmenistan

+Turkmenistan ratified the 2000 UN TIP Protocol in March 2005.

-Turkmenistan is a source country for women subjected to human trafficking, specifically forced prostitution and for men in forced labor.
-Women from Turkmenistan are subjected to forced prostitution in Turkey.
-Men and women from Turkmenistan are subjected to conditions of forced labor in Turkey, including domestic servitude and also in textile sweatshops.
+In 2010 Turkmenistan was a source country for women subjected to human trafficking, specifically forced prostitution and for men in forced labor.
+Women from Turkmenistan were subjected to forced prostitution in Turkey.
+Men and women from Turkmenistan were subjected to conditions of forced labor in Turkey, including domestic servitude and also in textile sweatshops.

-The Government of Turkmenistan does not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
-Because the determination that the Government of Turkmenistan is making significant efforts is based in part on the government’s commitments to take additional future steps over the next year, Turkmenistan was placed on Tier 2 Watch List for the second consecutive year.
+In 2010, the Government of Turkmenistan did not fully comply with the minimum standards for the elimination of trafficking; however, it made significant efforts to do so.
+Because the determination that the Government of Turkmenistan is making significant efforts is based in part on the government's commitments to take additional future steps over the next year, Turkmenistan was placed on Tier 2 Watch List for the second consecutive year.
 The government has indicated its commitment to implement the “Law on Combating Trafficking in Persons,” adopted in December 2007.
 The law identifies responsible ministries within the government to combat trafficking, and requires authorities to develop measures to prevent trafficking, prosecute traffickers, and assist victims.
 During the next reporting period, the government has agreed to provide facility space for a foreign-funded shelter for trafficking victims to be operated by IOM, and has also formally agreed to work with IOM to conduct a human trafficking awareness program for students in all five provinces of the country.
-Although the government did not demonstrate any efforts to investigate or prosecute trafficking offenses during the reporting period, in May 2010 the government demonstrated significant political will by adopting amendments to the criminal code that prescribed penalties for all forms of human trafficking.
+Although the government did not demonstrate any efforts to investigate or prosecute trafficking offenses during 2009, in May 2010 the government demonstrated significant political will by adopting amendments to the criminal code that prescribed penalties for all forms of human trafficking.

-The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed Turkmenistan in "Tier 3" in 2017.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed Turkmenistan in "Tier 3" in 2017 and 2023, noting that it was one of eleven countries which were seen as having a documented government policy or pattern of human trafficking.

-Prosecution
+In 2023, the Organised Crime Index gave Turkmenistan a score of 8.5 out of 10 for human trafficking, noting that government efforts to work against this crime were negligible.